Nine layers, one verdict

 - Boundary — delimiter abuse, fake-section markers, context-overflow patterns.

-Five guards inspect outbound and tool args:
+Five guards inspect outbound, tool args, and deployment-environment hazards:

 - XSS — reflected payloads,